Lynne Perrie's Alternative Workout: Plot

 The video's blurb reads: "See our Lynne exert the least amount of energy as she takes you into her interpretation of what exercise is all about.
 Lynne takes a troupe of girls through her routine whilst enjoying a fantasy elsewhere with a bevvy of young men."

 In the 50 minute film, Perrie appeared in a series of humorous sketches, teaching both men and women to exercise.
 Some of the video consisted of her being carried around in a bikini by hunky bodybuilders.
 The running joke throughout was that Perrie herself had no intention of exercising, but was enjoying the company of the young men, watching them workout and making smutty remarks whilst helping them out of their fitness clothing.
-The script by John G. Sutton featured Pertie in a hot tub with two young men saying "Don't mind you scrubbing my back dear, but is that a loofa you're using?"
+The script by John G. Sutton featured Perrie in a hot tub with two young men saying "Don't mind you scrubbing my back dear, but is that a loofa you're using?"
 The video covered swimming, aerobics, exercise equipment and horse riding.